chrfrenning/altizator/README.md

 ## The Contributions
 We'd very much like your contributions to this project.
 File issues anytime, for probs and ideas.
 Send pull requests.
 Help make the worlds website a more accessible place!

+## The Credits
+Big thanks to Håkon Hasli for the idea, Maxim Salnikov (webmaxru) for quick realization of javascript, Christopher Frenning (chrfrenning) for backend and deployment.

+Your name here?
+Yes! please help!